Thrum CLI Reference

 Updated: .gitignore

-✓ Runtime saved to .thrum/config.json (primary: claude)
+✓ Runtime saved to .thrum/config.json (primary: cli-only)

 Skills-Only Install